xavierjohn/FunctionalDDD/README.md

  If `Maybe<Customer>` returned a customer, then `EnsureAsync` is called to check if the customer can be promoted.
  If not return a `Validation` error.

- If Result is `Ok`, then `IfOkAsync` will execute the `Promote` method and then send an email.
+ If there is no error, `IfOkAsync` will execute the `Promote` method and then send an email.

- Finally `UnwrapAsync` will return a string.
-If the result is `Ok` then it will return "Okay" otherwise it will return the error message.
+ Finally `UnwrapAsync` will call the given functions with underlying object or error.

  ### Example 2 Validation